soniasingla/Piston-Tutorial/README.md

 Welcome to Piston tutorial!
 We're glad you are here 🤗

-A piston is a modular open-source game engine that helps in developing 2D, 3D, and a lot of other things.
+Piston is a modular open-source game engine that helps in developing 2D, 3D, and a lot of other things.
 You can learn more about Piston at the official [website](www.piston.rs).

 The goal of this tutorial is to help you in building a sample game to test the built environment.
 As we walk through that process, we hope to get you from an empty Cargo project to having a window with a rotating square in it.
 The full tutorial is intended to be as accessible as possible to people without much Piston experience - you don’t need to be an expert.